Nataliasita/workforworld/README.md

 This project was developed in order to provide a digital tool for applying for job candidates around the world.

-This project was generated with Angular CLI version 13.2.2. in HTML, CSS, Typescript languages ​​supported by the Boostrap library, ng-select and database hosted on firebase.
+This project was generated with Angular CLI version 13.2.2. in HTML, CSS, Typescript languages ​​supported by the Boostrap library, ng-select library and database hosted on firebase.

 ## Structure Proyect